Architecting for Backup and Recovery Efficiency with Oracle RMAN

 Database architecture is critical to achieving many business objectives.
 These include application performance, business continuity, security, and geographic distribution.
-This article will explore another often overlooked objective that can be influenced by the database architecture: backup and recovery efficiency.
+This article will explore another often overlooked objective that can be influenced by the database architecture: backup optimization and recovery efficiency.

 Very large databases are common in today’s business environment.
 Multi-terabyte databases are prevalent in all but the smallest organizations.
 Despite these large sizes, we tend to find that data that pertains to earlier time periods tends not to change, and tends to be used less frequently than more current data.
-When architecting the database, the age of the data, and therefore the possibility of data changing can be used as a factor in the physical database design that can improve backup and recovery efficiency and performance.
+When architecting the database, the age of the data, and therefore the possibility of data changing can be used as a factor in the physical database design that can optimize backup and recovery efficiency and performance.

 It is a given that all data must be backed up.
 But taking that backup puts load on the database that impacts application performance during the time that the backup is running.
 Common approaches to mitigating this impact include backing up from a standby database rather than the production database, taking offline database backups when the application is not available, and restricting the backup time to non-peak times so the machine resource usage is minimized.